zuygui/learning_rust/README.md

 The goal of this repository is up my Rust's level with exercices availables on internet.
 For each exercice, the subject is provided with.
+You can use it in others languages for practice or up your level.
+Any Credit is not required and my code may be the correction.

 ## List of exercices